edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

 ##### [MessageQueue]

 The `MessageQueue` section will be  changed so that the `Topic` property changes to `PublishTopicPrefix` and `SubscribeEnabled` and `SubscribeTopic` will be added.
-As with device services configuration, the `Username` & `Password` have been replaced with `Authmode` & `SecretPath` for secure connections.
+As with device services configuration, the `Username` & `Password` have been replaced with `ClientAuth` & `SecretPath` for secure connections.
 See **[Secure Connections](#secure-connections)** section below for details.
 In addition, the Boolean `SubscribeEnabled` property will be used to control if the service subscribes to Events from the MessageBus or not.

 ```toml
 [MessageQueue]